On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{chieving} desired estimation quality under constrained resources, such as communication bandwidth and energy budget, is crucial in many networked control systems (NCSs)~\cite{Brockett-TAC-1997, Schenato-ProcIEEE-2007, WNCSSurvey-2018}.
-In classic remote estimation, estimation quality is equated with \emph{accuracy}, and the objective has long been to minimize distortion between the source and the reconstructed signal~\cite {Lipsa-TAC-2011-scalar-source, lingshi2013TAC, Aditya-TAC-2017, WuShuang-TCNS-2020}.
-In emerging cyber-physical systems, however, the timeliness and contextual relevance of information often outweigh mere signal fidelity~\cite{nikos2021CM, Mehrdad-JCN-2023, mehrdad2024TCOM, jiping2025TCOM}.
-This motivates the semantics-aware remote estimation, where the focus shifts from minimizing distortion alone to ensuring that the information conveyed is \emph{fresh}, \emph{significant}, and aligned with the system’s control or decision-making goals~\cite{nikos2021CM, jiping2025TCOM, yinsun2019JCN, assaad2020TON, Jayanth2023WiOpt, jiping2024MobiHoc, jiping2025TIT}.
+\IEEEPARstart{A}{chieving} desired estimation quality under constrained communication resources is crucial in many networked control systems (NCSs)~\cite{Brockett-TAC-1997, Schenato-ProcIEEE-2007, WNCSSurvey-2018}.
+In classical remote estimation, estimation quality is equated with \emph{accuracy}, and the primary objective is to minimize distortion between the source and the reconstructed signal~\cite {Lipsa-TAC-2011-scalar-source, lingshi2013TAC, Aditya-TAC-2017, WuShuang-TCNS-2020}.
+In emerging cyber-physical systems, however, the timeliness and contextual relevance of information often outweigh mere signal fidelity.
+This motivates the semantics-aware estimation, where the focus shifts from minimizing distortion alone to ensuring that the information conveyed is \emph{fresh}, \emph{significant}, and aligned with the application context and goals~\cite{nikos2021CM, luo2025information}.

 This paper studies the remote estimation of a finite state Markov chain $\{X_t\}_{t\geq 1}$, as depicted in Figure~\ref{fig:system_model}.
-A sensor, characterized by a transmission policy $\{\pi_t\}_{t\geq 1}$, decides when to transmit source updates to a remote receiver, which operates under an estimation policy $\{g_t\}_{t\geq 1}$.
+A sensor, characterized by a transmission policy $\pi$, decides when to send source updates to a remote receiver, which operates under a maximum a posteriori (MAP) estimator $g$.
 The wireless channel is unreliable and subject to a transmission frequency constraint.
-Consequently, there might be a discrepancy between the source state $X_t$ and the reconstructed signal $\hat{X}_t$.
+Consequently, there might be a discrepancy between the source $X_t$ and the reconstructed signal $\hat{X}_t$.